-ELG: Comprehension

-• demonstrate understanding of what has been read to them by retelling stories and narratives using their own words and recently introduced vocabulary.
+ELG: Comprehension Children at the expected level of development will demonstrate understanding of what has been read to them by retelling stories and narratives using their own words and recently introduced vocabulary.

-ELG: Writing

-• write simple phrases and sentences that can be read by others.

-Opportunities for developing children's literacy in RE

-Reading Bible story books

-Retelling Bible stories

-Sequencing pictures

-Writing opportunities e.g. prayers, stories, children's own experiences, cards, letters, labels and invitations.
+ELG: Writing Children at the expected level of development will • write simple phrases and sentences that can be read by others.
+Opportunities for developing children's literacy in RE Reading Bible story books Retelling Bible stories Sequencing pictures Writing opportunities e.g. prayers, stories, children's own experiences, cards, letters, labels and invitations.